Akufo-Addo has a soft side for fisher-folk – Minister

 “We the people are solidly behind you for accelerated growth and assure you of our unflinching support in bringing development to our area,” he added.

-The President ended the visit with a sod-cutting ceremony for the Keta Water Expansion Project, a 93-million Euro initiative to provide potable water for over 400,000 people in districts along the coast of the region and the Volta River basin.
+The President ended the visit with a sod-cutting ceremony for the Keta Water Expansion Project, and a 93-million Euro initiative to provide potable water for over 400,000 people in districts along the coast of the region and the Volta River Basin.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.